nutbasednews/nutbasednews.github.io/_pages/about.md

 faq: true
 ---

-We write satirical news articles about veganism.
+We write satirical news articles about veganism, and animal liberation.
 We exaggerate real events in order to highlight the cognitive dissonance many suffer from.

-Our goal isn't to upset anyone, but to trigger something within yourself that has been burried by years of conditioning.
+We do not wish to upset anyone.
+Our goal is to trigger something within our readers that has been buried by years of conditioning.

 We are vegans, as per the [definition of The Vegan Society](https://www.vegansociety.com/go-vegan/definition-veganism):